ssmi8/The-Running-Club/README.md

 ## Deployment:

-This project was deployed to Heroku.
+This project was deployed to Heroku,using an ElephantSQL Postgres database.

 Steps to open an account in Heroku: